 B.A. & B.F.A.
-Degree plans - students should use the catalog from the year they came to Southwestern
+Degree plans - students use the catalog from the year they came to Southwestern

 THINKING ABOUT AN INDEPENDENT STUDY?
 START HERE:

 Drawing Placement Exam

 The department strongly encourages entering students to take Drawing I, even those with prior art experience.
 If you believe you can test out of Drawing 1, you may take the Drawing Placement exam offered during orientation week and during the first two days of classes.
 Drawing exams are due the first Wednesday of classes by 10:00am.
 Download the information and instructions here.

 THINKING ABOUT A B.F.A.?